 Q: How often should hard hats be inspected?

-A: Hard hats should be inspected daily before use to check for any signs of damage or wear and tear.
-In addition, hard hats should undergo a more thorough inspection at least once a year or after any impact, penetration, or electrical shock.
+A: Hard hats should be inspected daily before use for signs of damage or wear and tear.
+They should also undergo a more thorough inspection at least once a year or after any impact, penetration, or electrical shock.

 Q: What should be checked during a daily inspection of a hard hat?